-The first phase of the Interchange Project includes preparatory work and construction of a portion of the interchange between I-95 and the Turnpike Mainline, including northbound I-95 to the eastbound Turnpike Mainline and southbound I-95 to the westbound Turnpike Mainline.
-This phase includes construction of a new mainline toll plaza and an All-Electronic Tolling (AET) plaza westbound.
-Construction has commenced and is expected to continue through 2018.
-The second phase will include the completion of the reconstruction and widening of the remaining interchange connectors.
+The first phase of the Interchange Project includes the design and construction of a portion of the interchange between I-95 and the Turnpike Mainline that connects northbound I-95 to the eastbound Turnpike Mainline and southbound I-95 to the westbound Turnpike Mainline.
+This first phase also includes construction of a new mainline toll plaza and a cashless toll plaza westbound.
+Construction has commenced on the first phase and is expected to continue through 2018.
+The second phase will include the completion of the remaining interchange connectors and the widening and reconstruction of the Turnpike Mainline in this area.
 The third phase will be the construction of an additional bridge over the Delaware River.

-The above paragraphs describe the changes in capital assets occurring during the fiscal years ended May 31, 2014 and 2013.
+The above paragraphs describe the changes in capital assets occurring during the fiscal years ended May 31, 2015 and 2014.
 Please refer to the capital assets section in the notes to the financial statements (Note 5) for more detailed capital asset schedules.